Hair Raiser

 “Wait until he adds the rum,” Marla said.
 “Did you ever think food could inspire such passion?
 No wonder people flock to his restaurant.
 Pierre will be a big draw at Taste of the World.”

 “Ken and I bought tickets already.
-He feels it’s important to support Ocean Guard’s annual fund-raiser.
+He feels it’s important to support Ocean Guard’s annual fundraiser.
 You know how he gets a kick out of joining their beach cleanups.
-It makes me think Ken is a beachcomber at heart.”
+It makes me think he’s a beachcomber at heart.”

 As Marla watched, he removed the skillet from the heat.
 His fingers flew through the practiced motions of warming a measure of rum in a separate saucepan.
 “Zis is le grand finale, ze moment of ecstasy,” he cooed, pursing his lips in an air kiss.
 “All zat foreplay was just building up to zis eruption of heat.
 You are hungry, no?”

-“Yeah, but not for what you have in mind,” Marla muttered.
-She watched him lift the smaller pot and pour the rum over the bubbling bananas.
-A sugary fragrance wafted into her nostrils, making her stomach growl.
-It was nine o’clock on Wednesday evening, and she hadn’t eaten dinner yet.
-Everyone was waiting to sample the dishes after Pierre finished his demos.
-Let’s wrap it up, pal, she thought, folding her packet of recipes and stuffing them in her purse.
+Marla nodded as he lifted the smaller pot and poured the rum over the bubbling bananas.
+A sugary fragrance wafted into her nose, making her stomach growl.
+It was nine o’clock on Wednesday evening, and everyone waited to sample the dishes after Pierre finished his demos.
+Let’s wrap it up so we can eat, she thought, folding her packet of recipes and stuffing them in her purse.

 Pierre’s tall white toque bobbed on his head as he lit a match and tilted it toward the warmed rum in the skillet.
 The flame had barely touched the liquid when an explosion rocked the room, sending a wall of fire shooting into the air.